 The benefits of this practice to the environment are numerous.
-They produce pollination, provides food for predators, and maintain nature’s balance too.
+They produce pollination, provide food for predators, and maintain nature’s balance too.

 Cycling is probably the most sustainable activity you can consider this summer.
 Whether it is for commuting purposes or activity in the family, cycling is for everyone!
 It is healthy, affordable, and, for sure, the most sustainable mean of transport as well.